leo-liu1/recipe-book/README.md

 ### `npm run tests`

  Use this command to run automated tests

 ### `npm start`

-This starts the server in the developer mode
+This starts the server in the developer mode.
+You need the `.env` file in order to start the application.